 At first thought you might think “Marriage counseling before you’re even married?
 What’s the point?”
-But, according to experts, premarital counseling is one of the smartest decisions a couple can make.
-Research shows that with as little as eight hours of premarital education or counseling, couples can decrease the likelihood of divorce from 50 to 80 percent.
+But, according to experts, there are many benefits to premarital counseling.
+Research shows that with as little as eight hours of discussing important premarital counseling topics, couples can decrease the likelihood of divorce from 50 to 80 percent.
 “A 2003 study found that a happy stable marriage is one of the most important life objectives for 93 percent of Americans, yet the divorce rate is still hovering around 50 percent of all marriages,” says Julienne Derichs, licensed clinical social worker in Chicago.

 Division of labor

 Do you handle the dishes and laundry and he tackles taking out the trash and vacuuming the apartment?
 However you two decide to split up household chores, it’s worth talking about in premarital counseling.
 In fact, a survey of more than 2,000 adults by online takeaway firm Just Eat found that nearly two-thirds of couples argue over chores at least once a week—and one in five have broken up over the issue.
 Premarital counseling topics to cover: How is the division of labor managed in the household?
 What will your division of chores look like, especially if you have kids?
 “Uncertainty in division of household responsibilities between working couples often results in ongoing negotiations, resentment and tension,” says Derichs.
 “Successful equality in the sharing household chores is essential in a happy marriage.”